EXCLUSIVE-IKEA's shopping malls arm Ingka Centres plans U.S. entry in major play

 IKEA's shopping malls business, one of the world's biggest, is looking to enter the United States in the next couple of years and is in talks to snap up central properties in major cities, its boss told Reuters.

-Gerard Groener, managing director of Ingka Centres, which has 45 shopping centres in Europe, Russia and China, said his company was in several negotiations for inner-city real estate.
-New York, Los Angeles, San Francisco and Chicago locations are high on its wish list, he added.
+Gerard Groener, managing director of Ingka Centres, which has 45 shopping centers in Europe, Russia, and China, said his company was in several negotiations for inner-city real estate.
+New York, Los Angeles, San Francisco, and Chicago locations are high on its wish list, he added.

-It may appear an unlikely time to be planning expansion, as COVID-19 lockdowns in North America, Europe and elsewhere have deeply depressed the retail market, with little certainty about how and when consumer demand will rebound.
-However the pandemic also presents opportunities in the squeezed commercial real estate market.
+It may appear an unlikely time to be planning the expansion, as COVID-19 lockdowns in North America, Europe, and elsewhere have deeply depressed the retail market, with little certainty about how and when consumer demand will rebound.
+However, the pandemic also presents opportunities in the squeezed commercial real estate market.

 "We are in a very active search.
 Maybe it's a good time to buy now.
 I'd say it's more a buyers' market than a sellers' market currently in the U.S.," Groener said in an interview.
 "So hopefully we can be successful now, with the timing."

-The company had overall tenant sales of 6.7 billion euros ($7.2 bln) last year, with big tenants include Inditex's Zara, H&M, Fast Retailing's Uniqlo and Auchan.
-Over the past month 15 of 38 centres closed due to the pandemic have gradually reopened, starting in China last month, with shoppers returning quickly in most locations.
+The company had overall tenant sales of 6.7 billion euros ($7.2 bln) last year, with big tenants include Inditex's Zara, H&M, Fast Retailing's Uniqlo, and Auchan.
+Over the past month, 15 of 38 centers closed due to the pandemic have gradually reopened, starting in China last month, with shoppers returning quickly in most locations.

-Groener said that in China, footfall at its Beijing and Wuxi centres in April was at 67% and 81% respectively of the levels seen a year earlier.
-In Wuhan, the epicentre of the outbreak, visitor rates were slower to pick up.
-He added there were little change to vacancy rates compared with before the crisis when Chinese centres had waiting lists and vacancy rates in Europe were around 4%.
+Groener said that in China, footfall at its Beijing and Wuxi centers in April was at 67% and 81% respectively of the levels seen a year earlier.
+In Wuhan, the epicenter of the outbreak, visitor rates were slower to pick up.
+He added there was little change to vacancy rates compared with before the crisis when Chinese centers had waiting lists and vacancy rates in Europe were around 4%.

 Where closures have been called upon by authorities in various countries, Ingka Centres has relieved all tenants from paying rent altogether.
 In the subsequent restart phase, some tenants have negotiated temporary rent reductions, he said.
-Centres in Russia, Italy, Portugal, Spain, Britain and Slovakia remain temporarily closed.
+Centers in Russia, Italy, Portugal, Spain, Britain, and Slovakia remain temporarily closed.
 In Russia, he said, the plan was to reopen gradually from May 15, starting in St Petersburg.

-DIGITAL INVESTMENT Ingka Centres, which had a leasable area of 4 million square-metres globally and 480 million individual visits in the year through August 2019, is working on three new out-of-town centres in China, and two in India.
+DIGITAL INVESTMENT Ingka Centres, which had a leasable area of 4 million square-meters globally and 480 million individual visits in the year through August 2019, is working on three new out-of-town centers in China, and two in India.
 However it has no plans for more new out-of-town sites at present, Groener said.

 Ingka Centres' move into city locations comes alongside furniture giant IKEA's strategy shift towards smaller albeit more accessible inner-city stores with more digital and other services.
 Along with its rivals, Ingka Centres has also increased the share of restaurants and entertainment at its centres in recent years to adapt to consumers' online shift and a tougher retail landscape.